 When you exchange properties with another customer your local housing office will assume that you have inspected the property and accepted this ‘as seen’.
 We won’t carry out any decorating at this time, but if there are any repairs that need doing we will get them sorted out for you in line with our normal repair procedures.

 Of course, you must also obtain any planning permission or building control approval from Sunderland City Council if it’s required.
 And once completed, there will be certain improvements that will be your responsibility to repair and maintain.
-Your local housing office staff will be happy give you any advice and information you need regarding any requests to improve your home.

 We take our responsibilities to you very seriously and strive to deliver a high-quality leasehold management service under the terms of your lease.